estruyf/presentation-testing-smarter-ai-playwright/prompts.md

 ## Create me E2E tests

 Can you create me E2E tests for the `apps/website` which is available at `http://localhost:5173`.
-These tests need to created within the `e2e/tests` folder and created with Playwright. use context7
+These tests need to created within the `tests` folder and created with Playwright. use context7